Bringing disparate systems together

 - S23M was able to reveal the power of automatically generated traces between models using formal model transformations, merged with human-documented correspondences.
 A demonstration SaaS tool showed appropriate role-based views of the end-to-end process to management, business analysts, clinical safety experts, information modellers and specifiers, and software developers.

-S23M’s Care Platform technology integrates distributed systems via the SNOMED-CT compliant interoperability standards stipulated by national and regional health authorities.
+S23M’s model oriented methodology integrates distributed systems via the SNOMED-CT compliant interoperability standards stipulated by national and regional health authorities.
 This means data quality challenges can be reduced significantly, and as a result, the number of mistakes in diagnostics and patient care can be reduced correspondingly.